tmhglnd/mercury/docs/quick-start.md

 - ⏳ Give it some time to load.

-- ⚠ **Mac 10.14+ Users**: Make sure you give permissions to ease.mxo in the Security Preferences.
+- ⚠ **Mac 10.14+ Users**: Make sure you give permissions to everything, especially ease.mxo under Security & Privacy Preferences.

 In the `_mercury_main` window: